gknicholls/delta-SMI-repository/hpv/README.md

 **delta-SMI**

-To run a delta-SMI analysis on the HPV dataset, the R command is
+To run a delta-SMI analysis on the HPV dataset, the command at the command line is

 Rscript hpv_abc_smi_delta_gen.R [path to inputFile]